Data without context is meaningless

 We have reached the point where we have transcended the situation where we encode meaning in bits and bytes but the same discussion is relevant still, yet at another abstraction layer.
 These days we talk about the meaning of data elements: what does it mean to be a Customer, and does Customer mean the exact same thing in different parts of the company?
 What exactly is an exception state for a business transaction?
 Modern technology ensures that, once we reach an agreement on these definitions, the translation to Shannon’s ones and zeros is done automagically.

-I would like to end this article with a hypothesis: locating, sourcing, and using the right data with the right quality at the right time becomes much more effective with good (contextual) definitions of data.
+I would like to end this article with a hypothesis: locating, sourcing, and using the right data with the right quality at the right time becomes much more effective with good (contextual) definitions.
 Investing in these definitions will pay itself back tenfold, easily.